 Sliced almonds- Sliced, rather than whole almonds, toast fast and are much easier to eat.
 They add an excellent nutty flavor and a subtle sweetness.

 Coconut flakes- Toasted coconut is sweet and adds a delicious crunch.
-It's a nutritious ingredient with a good source of healthy fats and a low glycemic index.

 Cinnamon- Ground cinnamon adds a warm flavor to the muesli and uplifts other ingredients in the mix.
 It enhances the qualities of the nuts and gives the muesli depth of flavor.